stoplightio/elements/docs/guides/great-api-docs.md

 The API reference with code samples helps developers in the later stage of integration.
 For a newcomer starting with your API, you want to make it easy for them to navigate to creating their first integration.
 Developers learn best by doing.
 Create a "Quick Start Guide" with the minimum steps required to perform the first action with your API.
 This can be a step-by-step guide on authentication, calling your most straightforward endpoint fulfilling the most common use case.
 Don't forget the code samples for these steps, and keep it easy.

 Tutorials are similar to getting started guides but are looking to make it easy to perform a particular use case.
 For example, things like pagination are partially covered in API reference documentation.
 Maybe a query string parameter exists like `?page=1` or `?cursor=s24dfkjfhkdf`.
-Some developers might understand what to do from that alone, but many won't.
+Some developers understand what to do from that alone, but many won't.
 A tutorial for how pagination works for your API is a great place to explain why you chose your specific pagination approach [of the many that exist](https://www.citusdata.com/blog/2016/03/30/five-ways-to-paginate/), and explain how your users should interact with it.
 E.g.: [Slack](https://api.slack.com/docs/pagination) and [Stripe](https://stripe.com/docs/api/pagination).

 Other common tutorials are "Common Errors," which explain how your [error objects](https://apisyouwonthate.com/blog/creating-good-api-errors-in-rest-graphql-and-grpc/) work, what common status codes mean so you don't need to document 500, 501, 502 on every single operation, and any other useful information that can help users.